Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: The effective mass

 We will consider the old fit together with the X-ray limit before 2011, and the new fit with the conservative and restrictive limits after the Chandra and XMM-Newton results.

-The standard plot of the effective mass $|m_{ee}^{(3)}|$, cf.\ Eq.~\eqref{eq:mee_1}, is shown in Fig.~\ref{fig:mee}, while in the following sections we will present in details the results for a keV-sterile neutrino contribution.
+The standard plot of the effective mass $|m_{ee}^{(3)}|$, cf.\ Eq.~\eqref{eq:mee_1}, is shown in Fig.~\ref{fig:mee}, while in the following sections we will present the influence of a keV-sterile neutrino contribution.
 Note that in the $0\nu\beta\beta$ plots, certain regions in the parameter space are disfavoured.
-From cosmology, we can obtain an upper limit on the sum $\Sigma$ of light neutrino masses, which in our setting (without sterile neutrinos at the eV scale) means that $\Sigma = m_1 + m_2 + m_3$.
-We take the upper limit $\Sigma < 0.44~{\rm eV}\ @95\%$~C.L.\ from the WMAP 9-year data in combination with other CMB measurements, BAO data, and $H_0$ data, see Ref.~\cite{Hinshaw:2012fq}.
+From cosmology we obtain an upper limit on the sum $\Sigma$ of light neutrino masses, which in our setting (without sterile neutrinos at the eV scale) means that $\Sigma = m_1 + m_2 + m_3$.
+We take the upper limit $\Sigma < 0.230~{\rm eV}\ @95\%$~C.L.\ from the Planck 2013 data in combination with the WMAP polarization data, the data from the South Pole Telescope (SPT), the Atacama Cosmology Telescope (ACT), and from BAO (baryon acoustic oscillation), see Ref.~\cite{Ade:2013lta}.
 This limit can be translated into an upper limit on the lightest neutrino mass $m$, which is depicted in the plots.
 However, there could be unknown systematic errors involved, which are actually known to be able to lead to wrong conclusions about the absolute neutrino mass scale~\cite{Maneschg:2008sf}.
 This is why we mark that region as ``disfavoured'' rather than ``excluded''.
-We want, moreover, to add that the South Pole Telescope (SPT) collaboration has recently reported a hint for a non-zero neutrino mass, $\Sigma = (0.32 \pm 0.11)$~eV~\cite{Hou:2012xq}, see Ref.~\cite{GomezCadenas:2013ue} for the implications of this measurement on $0\nu\beta\beta$ experiments.
-However, the Atacama Cosmology Telescope (ACT) collaboration~\cite{Sievers:2013wk} did not confirm this evidence and, probably, the situation will be clarified only by the upcoming Planck results, which is why we will not comment further on this point.

-Similarly, for limits coming from searches for neutrino-less double beta decay, there are always uncertainties from unknown nuclear physics details present~\cite{Rodejohann:2011mu}.
-Analogously, we take the corresponding parameter region to be ``disfavoured'' as well, and as example bound we take the most optimistic limit obtained on $|m_{ee}|$ from EXO-200~\cite{Auger:2012ar}.
-Both disfavoured regions are marked by the gray areas in Figs.~\ref{fig:mee} to~\ref{fig:keV_FD}.
+Similarly, for limits coming from $0\nu\beta\beta$-searches, there are always uncertainties from unknown nuclear physics~\cite{Rodejohann:2011mu}.
+Thus we take the corresponding parameter region to be ``disfavoured'' as well, and as example we take the most optimistic limit obtained on $|m_{ee}|$ from EXO-200~\cite{Auger:2012ar}.
+Both disfavoured regions are marked by the gray areas in Fig.~\ref{fig:mee}, Fig.~\ref{fig:keV_100}, and Fig.~\ref{fig:keV_50}.